Dr Tom Slater

 Profile

-I am a Research Fellow in land ice altimetry at the University of Leeds, working in the NERC Centre for Polar Observation and Modelling.
-I primarily use satellites to study the Antarctic and Greenland ice sheets, with a focus on satellite radar altimetry, which maps changes in ice height over time.
-I am also interested in measuring the ice sheet contribution to the mean global sea level and understanding the human impacts of sea level rise.
+I am a Research Fellow in Earth Observation of the Polar Regions at the University of Leeds.
+I primarily use satellites to study the Antarctic and Greenland ice sheets, with a focus on satellite radar altimetry, which measures changes in ice height over time.
+I am also interested in quantifying the ice sheet contribution to the global sea level and understanding the human impacts of sea level rise.
 As well as studying the ice sheets themselves, I am interested in developing techniques in altimeter processing and validating satellite measurements.

 Science Communication and Engagement